OAR documentation

 See also the search function of the website

-Please understand that the documentations provided here, even the users documentation, targets administrators of infrastructures using OAR, NOT final users.
+Please understand that the documentation provided here, even the users documentation, targets administrators of infrastructures using OAR, NOT final users.
 Since OAR allows many customizations, making any installation very specific (resources definition, job queues and scheduling policies, job admission rules, job types, etc.) users of an infrastructure (e.g. an HPC cluster) managed by OAR are advised to refer to the documentation of their infrastructure, which hopefully provides some more relevant information regarding the usage of OAR in that infrastructure.

 Other tips and howtos

-External documentations
+External documentation

-Please let us know (oar-users@lists.gforge.inria.fr) if you want to contribute to OAR by having the documentation of your platform referenced here as well !
+Please let us know (oar-users@inria.fr) if you want to contribute to OAR by having the documentation of your platform referenced here as well!
 It would be very welcome.

-Related tools documentations
+Related tools documentation

-documentation.txt · Last modified: 2021/09/13 15:48 by neyron
+documentation.txt · Last modified: 2024/04/08 17:12 by neyron

 Recent changes RSS feed GNU Free Documentation License 1.3 Donate Powered by PHP Valid XHTML 1.0 Valid CSS Driven by DokuWiki